 "While the fourth corps was constructing a bridge across the Moskwa, the staff, about two o'clock, established itself on a lofty hill, whence we perceived a thousand elegant and gilded steeples, which, glittering in the rays of the sun, appeared at the distance like so many flaming globes.
-One of these globes, placed on the summit of a pillar, or an obelisk, had the exact appearance of a balloon, suspended in the air.
-Transported with delight at this beautiful spectacle, which was the more gratifying, from the remembrance of the melancholy objects which we had hitherto seen, we could not suppress our joy; but, with one spontaneous inovement, we all exclaimed.
+One of these globes, placed on the summit of pillar, or an obelisk, had the exact ap pearance of a balloon, suspended in the air Transported with delight at this beautifu spectacle, which was the more gratifying from the remembrance of the melanchol objects which we had hitherto seen, wh could not suppress our joy; but, with one spontaneous movement, we all exclaimed Moscow!
 Moscow!
-Moscow!
-At the sound of this wished-for name, the soldiers ran up the hill in crowds, and each discovered new wonders every instant.
-One admired a noble chateau on our left, the elegant architecture of which displayed more than eastern magnificence; another directed his attention towards a palace or a temple; but all were struck with the superb picture: which this immense town afforded.
-The walls, variously painted, the domes covered with lead or slates, or glittering with gold, offered the most pleasing variety; whilst the terraces before the palaces, the obelisks over the gates, and, above all the steeples really presented to our eyes one of those celebrated cities of Asia, which we had thought had only existed in the creative imagination of the Arabian poets.
-Will and bundantly sufficient to satisfy his thirst for plunder.
-Nothing was heard but the crackling of flames, and the noise of the doors that were broken open-and occasionally a dreadful crash caused by the falling in of some vault.
-Cottons, muslins, and in short all the most costly productions of Europe and of Asia were a prey to the flames.
-The cellars were filled with sugar, oil, and vitriol: these burning all at once in the subterraneous warehouses, sent forth torrents of flames through thick iron grates, and presented a striking image of the mouth of hell.
-It was a spectacle both terrible and affecting.
-Even the most hardened minds were struck with a conviction that so great a calamity would on some future day, call forth the vengeance of the Almighty upon the authors of such crimes.
+At the sound of this wished-for name, the soldiers ran up the hill in crowds, and each discovered nev wonders every instant.
+One admired : noble chateau on our left, the elegant archi tecture of which displayed more than eastern magnificence; another directed hi attention towards a palace or a temple; bu all were struck with the superb picture which this immense town afforded.
+The walls, variously painted, the domes covered with lead or slates, or glittering with gold offered the most pleasing variety; whils the terraces before the palaces, the obelisk over the gates, and, above all the steeplesreally presented to our eyes one of those celebrated cities of Asia, which we had thought had only existed in the creative imagination of the Arabian poets.
+Ilid with gar it is hand a should be a strong